raspberrypilearning/find-the-bug/en/step_2.md

 --- task ---

-Click on 'Choose a sprite' and type 'bug' into the search.
-Choose a bug for players to find in your game.
+Click on 'Choose a sprite' and type 'bug' into the search. **Choose:** Choose a bug for players to find in your game.

 ![Bug search results showing multiple bugs](images/bug-search.png)

 --- /task ---

---- save ---
+--- save --

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A mistake in a computer program is called a <span style="color: #0faeb0">bug</span>.
 Finding and removing mistakes in computer programs is called <span style="color: #0faeb0">debugging</span>.
 Grace Hopper is a famous software engineer.
 Her team once found a moth in their computer.
 Their notes say "First actual case of bug being found."